peterfox1/fsmp-print/fs-macro-panel/README.md

 * Translucent
   * Used for the illuminated buttons.
   * Reprapper Translucent (+glow) PLA (used for assembled devices) (Discontinued!)
   * Amazon Basics Clear/Translucent PLA with 50% infill.
 (Good match).
-12g / 4 meters (12 buttons) of this is included with the self-print kits!
+12g / 4 meters (12 buttons) is included with the self-print kits!

 ---
 #### Body (x1)